webage003/bigbangrke/docs/guides/deployment_scenarios/quickstart.md

 ## Step 14: Play

-Here's an example of post deployment customization of Big Bang.
+Here is an example of post deployment customization of Big Bang.
 After looking at <https://repo1.dso.mil/platform-one/big-bang/bigbang/-/blob/master/chart/values.yaml>
 It should make sense that the following is a valid edit